 Such a competition depends crucially on the scale or resolution, which is an important physical dimension in the ensemble of natural image patches.
-Image patches at different resolutions can have different entropies, and they should be coded by different manifolds.
+Image patches at different resolutions can have very different appearances, and they should be coded by different manifolds.